yasuyk/coffee-fof/README.md

 ## Configuration

-Add the following to your Emacs init file unless using ELPA package:
+Add the following to your Emacs init file:

 ```elisp
 (require 'coffee-fof) ;; Not necessary if using ELPA package